Home

 String Literal

-Detail This returns a new NameValueCollection.
-The collection maps two names (Sam, Bill) to 4 values.
+Part 1 We create a new NameValueCollection.
+The collection maps two keys to 4 values.

 Property

-Get value.
-We pass a string to Get.
-The collection returns null as a value if the key is not found.
+Part 3 The collection returns null if the key is not found.
 If more than one value is found, it returns a string value joined by commas.

-Result The NameValueCollection's lookup speed on even a small collection was poor.
+Result In 2024, NameValueCollection lookup speed on even a small collection is poor.
 Its performance is likely much worse in many situations.

 ASP.NET.
 The NameValueCollection is prevalent in ASP.NET, and it is used in appSettings, QueryString, and Headers collections.
 In many projects it is used with appSettings.